ariebrainware/hacktactoe/README.md

 # Hack Tac Toe

-XOX is a tictactoe game with minor improvement.
+Hack Tac Toe is a tictactoe game with minor improvement.
 I'm using React to develop this game

+## Feature

+1. 3 x 3 main board
+2. Can against computer

 ## Upcoming Feature

-1. 3 x 3 main board
-2. Scorebox
+1. Scorebox
-3. Player name
+2. Player name
-4. Logging System
+3. Logging System